vijaysanghavi/DraggableView/README.md

 # DraggableView

-Drap or swipe up to present view controller with animation.
+Using Swift 4, I have create a drag or swipe to present a view controller with animation.
+I took reference from saiday's "https://imnotyourson.com/draggable-view-controller-interactive-view-controller/"